 Philip B. Chen AIA, LEED AP, Principal

-Philip Chen's innovative design for new and historic structures has brought distinction and honors to his academic, cultural and civic projects.
-His clients include the Smithsonian Institution, Bates College, Johns Hopkins University, the University of Chicago, Drexel University, National Women’s Hall of Fame and the City of Boston.
+Philip Chen's innovative design for new and historic structures has brought distinction and honors to his academic, cultural, and civic projects.
+His clients include the Smithsonian Institution, the U.S. Department of State, Bates College, Harvard University, the University of Chicago, and the City of Boston.

 Philip Chen is a Chair of the Education Committee for the School of Architecture Advisory Council at Northeastern University, and has been a Guest Critic at Northeastern University, the University of Houston, and Tulane University.
 He holds a Master of Architecture Degree from the Graduate School of Design at Harvard University and a Bachelor of Environmental Design from Texas A&M University.
-Philip has led lectures for the AIA's Philadelphia Chapter, the Society for College and University Planning, and the New England Museum Association, and was recognized as an Emerging Leader in the Boston Business Journal.
+Philip has led lectures for the AIA and it’s chapters, the Society for College and University Planning, and the New England Museum Association.

 Thomas M. Hotaling AIA, LEED AP BD+C, Principal

 Tom Hotaling works with cultural and academic communities, creating new settings for their expanding missions that invite participation and engagement.
-His designs are informed by an in-depth understanding of each community’s goals, background, peers, and building heritage, and by the exploration of diverse options.
 With a background in adapting historic buildings for contemporary needs, he has an additional design focus on academic libraries, responding to the significant technological, collections, and patron services changes libraries are currently undergoing.
-Tom’s current and recent work includes the libraries of Phillips Exeter Academy, Washington University in St. Louis, New England Conservatory of Music, and the Museum of Fine Arts, Boston.
+Tom’s work includes the libraries of Phillips Exeter Academy, Washington University in St. Louis, New England Conservatory of Music, the University of Pennsylvania, and the Museum of Fine Arts, Boston.

-Steven G. Gerrard AIA, LEED Green Assoc., Associate Principal
+Steven G. Gerrard AIA, LEED GA, Senior Associate

 Jonathan D. Ross AIA, LEED AP, Associate Principal

-Richard Panciera has been a core leader at ABA for 15 years, developing the firm's technical standards and contributing his deep understanding of building technology, materials, and construction systems.
+Richard Panciera is a core leader at ABA, developing the firm's technical standards and contributing his deep understanding of building technology, materials, and construction systems.
 His focus is on the technical integration of envelope, code, systems and technology issues; quality control and assurance; project delivery; Revit modeling; constructability; and construction management processes.
-His work at ABA includes the Simons Building for Mathematics at the Massachusetts Institute of Technology; the University of Chicago's Saieh Hall for Economics; the Embassy for the United States in Athens, Greece; renovation and restoration of the Cambridge Public Library; the adaptive re-use of the Liberty Hotel; the Currier Museum of Art; the Portland Art Museum; and the Clark Art Institute.
-Ric Panciera holds a Master of Architecture Degree from the University of Oregon and a Bachelor of Science Degree in Engineering Technology from Wentworth Institute of Technology.
-He is a member of the Boston Society of Architects' Building Enclosure Council and the Construction Administration Roundtable, and was on the Boston Society of Architects' Building Enclosure Council Design Awards Committee.
+His work at ABA includes the Simons Building for Mathematics at the Massachusetts Institute of Technology; the University of Chicago's Saieh Hall for Economics; the U.S. Embassy in Athens, Greece; renovation and restoration of the Cambridge Public Library; and the adaptive re-use of the Liberty Hotel.

 Jason Bowers AIA, LEED AP, Associate